DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c01-titanic-assignment.md

     even.
 - Is there anything *fishy* going on in your plot?
   - It says that 100% of both women and men in 1st and 2nd class.
-This probably has something to do with the survival rate of children in first and second class and the fact their survival rates are lumped together with the adults in this plot.
+This is due to the fact that the graph is overlaying the survival rates for children and adults.
+When we add the argument color = “black” to our geom_col argument we can see that the columns for adults and children are stacked on top of each other which makes it appear that all women and men survived in first and second class.

 ### **q5** Create a plot showing the group-proportion of occupants who *did* survive, along with aesthetics for `Class`, `Sex`, *and* `Age`.
 Document your observations below.